dromologue/ContinuousTransformation/themes/BehaviourDrivenDesign.md

 Describe expected application behaviour by example as written tests in the language of the business.
 Describe the conditions, the events and expected behaviours.

-Let developers use BDD frameworks to convert written examples from the business domain language (customers, orders, products) into tests in the technical domain (API calls, assertions etc).
+Let developers use BDD frameworks to convert behaviour examples from the business domain language (customers, orders, products) into tests in the technical domain (API calls, assertions etc).

 Write just enough application code to make the tests pass and **call that done**.